ACS-Xie-Zhou/ACS_Project/Mini Project 2/Readme.md

 # Introduction
 The requirement of the mini project is to design a program which can utilize multiple threads to accelerate the time required to compress a file.
 Because C/C++ does not have built-in support for multi-threaded application, pthread library from Linux is used to implement the application.
 As a result, this program can only run on Linux systems.
-Although with the use of msys2, this program can also be compiled and executed on Windows as well with no problem.
+Although with the use of MSYS2, this program can also be compiled and executed on Windows with no problem.

 # Functions
 - Compress a file using multiple worker threads.
 - Decompress a file using one worker threads.

 # Usage
-This application can only run on Linux system.
-Windows operating system is not recommended as pthread library is not officially supported on Windows.
+This application can run both on Linux and Windows.
+To run on Windows, MSYS2 is required with the pthread and zlib library installed.
+However, ***Windows operating system is not recommended*** as pthread library is not officially supported on Windows.

+## Compile
+To compile the source code, run
+`g++ -pthread compression.cpp -o compression.out -lz`
+in the terminal.
+Please ensure that pthread and zlib are available in the system.

 ## Configure number of worker threads
 To change the number of threads the program will use for compression, change the last argument for the compression mode:
 `./compression.out [-c] [log] [input] [output] [number_threads]`
 with the number of threads needed.
 Please note that more threads will not necessarily make the program run faster.

-## Compile
-To compile the source code, run
-`g++ -pthread compression.cpp -o compression.out -lz`
-in the terminal.
-Please ensure that pthread and zlib are available in the system.

 ## Execute
 To execute the compiled program, run